Mcp

 Java/Kotlinjava-sdk

-Step 1: Connect via SSE with OAuth
+Step 1: Connect via Streamable HTTP with OAuth

 The MCP SDK handles the OAuth flow automatically.
 When connecting, the SDK will:

-1. Discover the server's OAuth metadata at /.well-known/oauth-authorization-server
+1. Discover the server's OAuth metadata at /.well-known/oauth-authorization-server (and /.well-known/oauth-protected-resource)

 2. Register your client dynamically via the /register endpoint